‘Steadfast despite grief’: Palestinians in Gaza mark solemn Eid al-Fitr

 Saleh al-Ames, a doctor from Gaza, said his neighbourhood mosque was destroyed by the Israeli military in February and saw many of its worshippers either killed, injured or displaced.

 “However, we are holding our ground; steadfast to our rituals despite our deep pain and profound grief,” he told Al Jazeera.
-“The whole world is watching in silence, … but we will … not abandon our homeland.”
+“The whole world is watching in silence … but we will … not abandon our homeland.”

 Anas Mohammed, another Palestinian who prayed in the ruins of his mosque, said “We pray to God … to bring our plight to an end”, and for the world to come to its senses “to end this genocide”.